babarbaigmz/reports-orchestrator/README.md

 ## Notes / limitations

-- Email sending uses Outlook COM (`win32com`) and is Windows/Outlook dependent. fileciteturn0file15L1-L10
+- Email sending uses Outlook COM ('win32com') and is Windows/Outlook dependent
-- The Edge driver downloader uses `verify=False` HTTPS requests; ensure your corporate security policies allow this. fileciteturn0file7L33-L88
+- The Edge driver downloader uses `verify=False` HTTPS requests; ensure your corporate security policies allow this.
-- `reports_main.py` currently imports `GetDriver` which is not present in the uploaded files; either remove that import or add the missing module/class. fileciteturn0file1L1-L7
+- `reports_main.py` currently imports `GetDriver` which is not present in the uploaded files; either remove that import or add the missing module/class.

 ---